 On a more mundane level, my ex-wife was standing in line at a local Hampton’s gourmet delicatessen, and finally making her way to the counter, ordered a sandwich and a Coca-Cola.
-The man standing behind her, upon overhearing a transaction that was actually none of his business yelled out in a whiney New York accent:
+The man standing in line behind her upon overhearing a transaction that was really none of his business yelled out in a whiney New York accent:

-She turned around to confront the man and politely stated:
+She turned around and confronted the man and politely stated:

 - Excuse me.

 - I’m sorry, sir, but if you are referring to me, I don’t have the slightest clue as to what your issue might be.

 - Well it just so happens that I am the President of Snapple, and you ordered a Coke.
 So, in my book that makes you a traitah.

 It might have been humorous except for the fact that the man was dead serious in his self-important zeal to not only announce to anyone in earshot who he was, but to also publicly air a personal offense that anyone could possibly want to drink anything other than his own proprietary product.
 When my ex told me about the incident, I suggested that she should have turned to him to let him know precisely the reason she did not order a Snapple.
 His beverages tasted like artificially flavored, sugar-free Sani-Flush and that he was the real traitor in the first place for trying to compete with America’s National Soft Drink with his own noxious crap.
 I guess in the long run, he did have the last laugh after all.
 Coca-Cola bought his little company only to then find out the hard way just how truly awful the stuff really was when the Coca Cola Snapple Division nearly caved in under itself.
 Coke had behaved like a cattle buyer at a blind auction, bidding for a cow listed on a livestock sheet without ever first tasting its milk, as it’s Snapple Division floundered financially.